Québec City Virtual Tour

 □ Sample the Top 10 Noodles and Top 10 Teas of China

 One last ongoing item on our list is to try the most famous noodles and most famous teas from around China.
-We’re always on the lookout for items on our list as we travel around, but we’ve been able to scout out some imported noodles/teas around Hefei as well.
+We’re always on the lookout for items on our list as we travel around, but we’ve also been able to scout out some imported noodles/teas here in Hefei as well.
 Gotta try ’em all!

 36246560_10216957696122937_2685334937824919552_n